HidetakeTanaka/dronetech/README.md

 - Confirm polarity one last time before connecting the battery.
 - Keep propellers off until configuration and motor tests are complete.

-The assembly of our drone is still in progress; therefore, some additional steps will be added to these instructions.
-Detailed information about the PDB will also be provided soon.
+The assembly of our drone is still in progress; therefore, some additional steps and components will be added to these section.
+Detailed information about the PDB,and the battery will also be provided soon.

 ## Section 2 – Drone Configuration

 Selecting the right flight controller can be a challenging task, as it must match the drone’s requirements and mission goals.
-For our build, we selected the **Pixhawk 2.4.8**, a reliable and well-documented option widely used in research and educational projects.
+For our build, we selected the **Pixhawk 2.4.8**, a reliable and well-documented option widely used in educational projects.

 ### 2.1 Pixhawk Overview
 The **Pixhawk** is an open-hardware flight controller that serves as the **“brain” of the drone**.
 It interprets pilot commands and sensor data to regulate the motors, ensuring stable and responsive flight.
 The board integrates a variety of sensors that measure movement, orientation, and environmental data.
 Using this information, it continuously adjusts motor speeds to execute flight maneuvers.

-For our project, we are using the **Pixhawk 2.4.8** model.
-Key features include:
+### Key Features
 - Support for **8 RC channels** and **4 serial ports**
 - Multiple user interfaces for **programming, log review, and configuration**
 - **Smartphone and tablet apps** available for convenient setup
 - Automatic detection and configuration of connected peripherals

+### Technical Specifications
+- **SKU:** 29453
+- **Supply Voltage:** 7 V
+- **Processor:** 32-bit ARM Cortex-M4 core
+- **Bus Interfaces:** UART, I²C, SPI, CAN
+- **Firmware:** Mission Planner
+- **Sensors:** Gyroscope, Accelerometer, Barometer, Magnetometer
+- **Storage:** microSD card slot for flight data logging

 ### 2.2 Relationship of Pixhawk & PX4
 The Pixhawk, running the **PX4 autopilot stack**, provides several advantages: